SouchenOu/Net-practice/README.md

 + In this level, we should put the computers on the same network by respecting the IP adress range.

++IP Addresses Identifies a Device on a Network:

+Yess.. it makes sense too.
+Once you have a subnet mask you will be able to identify a network Id and Host Id in an IP Address.

+Network Id and Host Id :

+An IP Address has Network Id and Host Id.
+Network Id/Host Id could be of any number of bits depending on the class and subnet mask.

 📫 level 2:

 <img width="1920" alt="level 22" src="https://user-images.githubusercontent.com/87101785/189197587-29bc4abd-b42d-4963-a39e-c93c52bf4359.png">